-This is where this blog began: I did weekly reviews of new releases beginning in early 2012.
-When the new releases didn’t pan out, I filled the space with reviews of past albums that interested me.
+This is where this blog started back in 2011: reviews of new releases focusing on independent and undiscovered artists.
+When nothing grabbed me on New Release Tuesday, I filled the space with reviews of classic albums from yesteryear.
 After a while, I had so many I had to split reviews into two categories: Contemporary Music Reviews and Classic Music Reviews.
+Eventually I threw in the towel and decided to focus on the classics.

-The list below is not all the contemporary reviews I have written: the original list was over 100.
-In the process of deciding which reviews were going to go into a book project that never came to fruition, my editor encouraged me to eliminate two-thirds of them because he didn’t think they were very well-written.
-He was right.
+The list below does not reflect all the contemporary reviews I wrote: the original list was over 100.
+Many of the artists I reviewed are long gone, indies who became casualties of large media company domination of the music industry.
+In the process of deciding which reviews were going to go into a book that never came to fruition, my editor encouraged me to eliminate two-thirds of them because he didn’t think they reflected my best work.
+He was right: my early reviews were too “short and snappy” and lacked substance.

-I found the process of writing contemporary reviews quite irritating.
-In addition to slogging through many horrid recordings every Tuesday when new material was released, I was operating under the self-imposed pressure to get them out as quickly as possible: in part because I wanted to help artists who had produced something marvelous; in part because I felt I needed to do it to remain relevant.
+I also found the process of writing contemporary reviews somewhat irritating.
+In addition to slogging through many horrid new releases every week, I was operating under two mistaken beliefs: one, that it was important to complete the review as quickly as possible given the short attention span of the music consumer; and two, that the purpose of a review was to help consumers to decide whether or not to buy.
+I also found it challenging to do any decent research on contemporary music because either the background information came from the artist’s PR team or (with most Indies) the information was sketchy at best.
 When I finally said, “Screw it.
-I’ll write about them when I’m damned good and ready to write them,” I got into a better groove.
+I’ll write reviews when I’m damned good and ready to write them,” I got into a better groove.
 My review of St. Vincent reflects that shift.

 - $wingin’ Utter$ – Poorly Formed